bittorrent2player

 --log

-Parameters of logging is in the file "/etc/bittorrent2player/logging.conf".
+Parameters of logging are in the file "/etc/bittorrent2player/logging.conf".

 --log-conf=$X

-Parameters of logging is in the file X. How to write parameters of logging is described in the Python manual at http://docs.python.org/library/logging.html , see also an example on http://docs.python.org/howto/logging.html#configuring-logging .
+Parameters of logging are in the file X. How to write parameters of logging is described in the Python manual at http://docs.python.org/library/logging.html , see also an example on http://docs.python.org/howto/logging.html#configuring-logging .

 EXAMPLES